buserror/simavr/README.md

     apt-get install simavr

+On [GNU Guix](https://guix.gnu.org/), SimAVR can be installed as follows:

+    guix install simavr

 (Note that the command is made available under the name `simavr` not `run_avr`.)

 Otherwise, `make` is enough to just start using __bin/simavr__.
 To install the __simavr__ command system-wide, `make install RELEASE=1`.